 Between 1815 and 1853 duty was paid by everyone except the spouse on legacies and residues of over £20; and, once again, real estate was only subject to duty if it was to be sold to raise money legacies or residues.
 By the Succession Duty Act of 1853, duty became payable on the personal and real estate of estates worth over £100, although bequests to spouses were still not liable to duty.
 According to other provisions of the acts, duty was not payable on estates in Great Britain if the deceased lived abroad.
 It is only after 1815, and especially after 1853, that the registers contain anything like a complete record of all grants of probate and administration, and even then there are some omissions.

-Please note: Digital copies of records in this series can be searched and downloaded.Details
+Please note: Digital copies of the Country Court death duty registers (1796-1811) in this series can be searched and downloaded.Details

 - IR 27 1796-1903 Board of Inland Revenue and predecessors: Estate Duty Office and predecessors: Indexes to Registers of Legacy Duty, Succession Duty and Estate Duty Details